AnamulAI/agency-ai-prompt-kit/README.md

 - Offer clarity and client discovery
 - Content repurposing for service-based marketing

-If this repo helps you ship better client work with AI, consider starring the repo.
+If this repo helps you ship better client work with AI, consider giving it a star.

 ---